Raspurrin/so_long/README.md

 For now I want to focus on my other projects but at some point I want to improve this game a little:

+- Cleaning up my code.
+If you have any suggestions for this, don't hesistate to tell me, I would love to hear feedback!
+- Make my code more dynamic.
 - Fixing the collision regarding the platforms and the left wall and making it more precise in general.
 - Making the background and ending message truly dynamic and scaleable.
-- Cleaning up my code.
-- Make my code more dynamic.
 - Creating a menu where you can change the game settngs and a pause option.
 - Making different levels.
 - A scoreboard.